sorbg/CSharp-Part-1/Topics/06. Loops/homework/16. Trailing 0 in N!/README.md

 # Trailing 0 in N!
+(Hint: [http://www.purplemath.com/modules/factzero.htm](http://www.purplemath.com/modules/factzero.htm))

 ## Description
 Write a program that calculates with how many **zeroes** the factorial of a given number **N** has at its end.